 While the entire trip around the Cotswolds was like stepping back in time here it was evident that you were very much in the present!

 However , as it is the birthplace of the legend that is Shakespeare I still feel that this town is worthy of a visit.
-Perhaps with more time we could have wandered down the city’s side streets and found its hidden charm or attended one of shows of the Royal Shakespeare Company which has daily shows of all Shakespeare’s greatest hits.
+Perhaps with more time we could have wandered down the city’s side streets and found its hidden charm or attended one of shows of the Royal Shakespeare Company which has daily shows of all Shakespeare’s greatest classics.
 I also would have loved to have visited Anne Hathaway’s cottage.
 So Stratford-upon-Avon I am not ruling you out just yet.

 This was my second time in Bath and I can safely say it is one of my favourite cities.
 You can read my full post on 10 reasons to visit Bath but in case you need a breakdown think limestone Georgian architecture, afternoon tea, Jane Austen and Roman Baths.
 The perfect combination don’t you think?